Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Application: 2016 U.S. Presidential Election

 \paragraph{Defining the target population.} Ideally we would define the target population using verified voter records from the Secretaries of State.
 However, we do not have access to such an administrative file.
 Instead, following \citet{caughey_elements_2020}, we define our target population using the common content from the post-election wave of the 2016 Congressional Cooperative Election Study (CCES) \citep{DVN/GDF6Z0_2017}.
-The advantage of the CCES data is two fold: the CCES is a large survey that aims to be representative of all voters, and the survey weights for the post-election wave lead to an estimate of the popular vote margin between the two major parties (2.48 percentage points, D - R) that is very close to the truth (2.3 percentage points).
-Second, the CCES includes a number of demographic survey questions that overlap with those asked in the Pew study, which we can use for calibration.
-We incorporate the weights provided by the CCES (``commonweight\_vv\_post'') into the definition of our target population, and limit to voters who stated that they ``definitely voted'' and for whom the outcome variable was not coded as missing, leaving $\Np = 44,932$ units in our target population.
+The CCES is a large survey that aims to be representative of all voters, and the survey weights for the post-election wave lead to an estimate of the popular vote margin between the two major parties (2.48 percentage points, D - R) that is very close to the truth (2.3 percentage points).
+Second, the CCES includes a number of demographic survey questions that overlap with those asked in the Pew study which we can use for calibration.
+We incorporate the weights provided by the CCES (``commonweight\_vv\_post'') into the definition of our target population.
+Limiting the data to voters for whom the outcome variable was not missing, and who stated that they ``definitely voted'' leaves a total of $\Np = 44,932$ units.

-Our auxiliary data, $X$, are defined using all of the overlapping variables in our data sets: age, reported gender, race/ethnicity, geographic region, education level, party identification, income (5 buckets), born-again Christian, church attendance, and religion.
+Our auxiliary data, $\X$, are defined using all of the overlapping variables in our data sets: age, reported gender, race/ethnicity, geographic region, education level, party identification, income, born-again Christian status, church attendance, and religion.
 All variables are self-reported except for region.
-Appendix Table~\ref{tab:margins_table} summarizes the distributions of these variables and how they differ in the target population (CCES) compared to the survey sample (Pew) at base.
-For example, those with higher levels of education and higher income are over-represented in the Pew sample, as are older voters and Independents.
+Appendix Table~\ref{tab:margins_table} summarizes the distributions of these variables and how they differ in the target population (CCES) compared to the survey sample (Pew).
+For example, those with higher levels of educational attainment and higher income are over-represented in the Pew sample, as are older voters and Independents.
 By contrast Black voters and women are under-represented in the sample relative to the target population.